Laboratory Education: Phlebotomy Technician Program

 This course is currently offered twice each year, once beginning in January and once beginning in September.
 The hours for the internship are 7AM until 3:30PM Monday through Friday for the first four weeks.
 Earlier shifts, starting between 4:00AM and 6:00AM for weeks five through twelve will be required to ensure appropriate experience.
 These shifts will be scheduled with each student.
 This course is not offered for either evening or part-time hours.
 There will not be class on the following major holidays if they occur during a course: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the Friday after Thanksgiving, Christmas Eve Day, and Christmas Day.

-At the completion of the program, graduates receive a certificate from the medical center and are eligible to take the national certification examination of the American Society for Clinical Pathology Board of Certification.
-The pass rate for this exam for HCMC graduates is greater than 85%.
-Although job placement is not provided, greater than 90% of HCMC graduates have been employed following graduation.
+Students are then eligible to take the national certification examination of the American Society for Clinical Pathology Board of Certification.
+The pass rate for this exam for HCMC graduates in the last three years is 100%.
+Although job placement is not provided, in the last three years 100% of HCMC graduates have been employed following graduation.

-The Hennepin County Medical Center Phlebotomy Technician Program is licensed as a private career school with the Minnesota Office of Higher Education pursuant to Minnesota Statutes, sections 141.21 to 141.32.
+The Hennepin County Medical Center Phlebotomy Technician Program is licensed as a private career school with the Minnesota Office of Higher Education pursuant to Minnesota Statutes, sections 136A.821 to 136A.832.
 Licensure is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.

 Minnesota Office of Higher Education